China's Seazen plans to issue 7.95%, 364-day green bond - term sheet

-HONG KONG, May 30 (Reuters) - Chinese property developer Seazen Group Ltd 1030.HK plans to issue a 364-day green bond of as-yet undetermined size with interest rate guidance of 7.95%, showed a term sheet seen by Reuters.
+HONG KONG, May 30 (Reuters) - Chinese property developer Seazen Group Ltd 1030.HK plans to issue an offshore 364-day green bond of as yet undetermined size with interest rate guidance of 7.95%, showed a term sheet seen by Reuters.

+The issuance will be one of the first by a Chinese developer this year in a U.S. dollar bond market where participants are concerned about the health of the sector after a series of defaults and bond exchanges designed to extend payments.

+State-backed Greentown China Holdings Ltd 3900.HK and Sino-Ocean Group Holding Ltd 3377.HK sold dollar bonds earlier this year but with credit enhancement, while the former also issued $150 million notes that were combined with a 2020 issue.

-Seazen, in a filing to the stock exchange on Monday, said it will guarantee green notes proposed to be issued by a unit, without giving details of the notes.
+Shanghai-based Seazen, in a filing to Hong Kong's stock exchange on Monday, said it will guarantee green notes proposed to be issued by unit New Metro Global Ltd. It gave no details of the notes.

 The developer said it intends to use proceeds for refinancing existing mid-to-long-term offshore debt due within one year, as well as for eligible green projects.